How to Deal with a Final Patent Rejection

-Sometimes, an appeal is your only reasonable option in a patent application that has been repeatedly rejected.
-The right time for an appeal may be when you’ve exhausted all other easier options and have tried to compromise as much as possible with a particular patent examiner.
+Sometimes, an ex parte appeal is your only reasonable option when your patent application has been repeatedly rejected.
+When other easier options and attempts at compromise with the examiner have been exhausted, the timing might be appropriate for an appeal.
 Ex parte patent appeals are decided by the Patent Trial and Appeal Board (PTAB or Board) of the USPTO.
-Here’s how the patent appeal process works.
+Let’s explore how the patent appeal process works.

-This is where the bulk of the appeal costs lie.
+Drafting and filing an Appeal Brief is typically the costliest task of a patent appeal.
 The cost for drafting and filing the Appeal Brief can be significant and will largely be determined by the number and complexity of issues on appeal.
 The two key sections of the Appeal Brief comprise the Summary of claimed subject matter and the Argument section.
-Our attorney’s fees for drafting an Appeal Brief may range from $3,000 to over $10,000.
+Our attorney’s fees for drafting an Appeal Brief may range from $4,000 to over $10,000.

-Once the appeal brief is filed, the Examiner meets with the supervisor and one other examiner to discuss the rejection, your appeal brief, and whether they want to send the case to the Board.
-At this stage, the Examiner can withdraw the rejection or file an Examiner’s Answer.
+Once the Appeal Brief is filed, the Examiner meets with the supervisor and one other examiner to discuss the rejection, your appeal brief, and whether they want to send the case to the Board.
+At this stage, this trio of examiners can either withdraw the rejection, which would end the appeal process, or move forward with the appeal.

-If an Examiner’s Answer is filed, you must pay a USPTO forwarding fee ($2,000 large entity; $1,000 small entity) within two months of the Examiner’s Answer to send the case to the Board.
-Our firm charges a flat rate of $750 for both reviewing the Examiner’s Answer and paying the forwarding fee.
+If a decision is made to move forward with the appeal, an Examiner’s Answer will be filed.
+You will then be required to pay a USPTO forwarding fee ($2,360 large entity; $1,180 small entity) within two months of the Examiner’s Answer to send the case to the Board.
+The total cost for paying the forwarding fee is $1,930 for a small entity and $3,110 for a large entity, which includes our flat rate of $750 for both reviewing the Examiner’s Answer and paying the forwarding fee.

 The applicant has the option to file a Reply Brief in response to arguments raised in the Examiner’s Answer.
 The Reply Brief should not consist of a rehash of the arguments already made in the Appeal Brief.
 For example, if the examiner’s position shifted in the Examiner’s Answer, this should be discussed in the Reply Brief.
 The Reply Brief is also due two months from the date of the Examiner’s Answer.
 Our attorney’s fee for a reply brief may range from $2,000 to $8,000.